The Mario Lanza Educational Foundation

 The MARIO LANZA EDUCATIONAL FOUNDATION was established in 1976 to advance the musical education of singers by awards and scholarships, and at the same time to perpetuate the memory of MARIO LANZA.

 The Foundation holds an annual competition in conjunction with the Birmingham Conservatoire.
-A monetary award is presented to both the winner and runner-up, the winner also receives "The Pauline Franklin Medal", a medal struck in memory of one of the original Trustees of the MLEF, and who was also founder of the British Mario Lanza Society in 1961.
+A monetary award is presented to both the winner, runner-up, and third place.
+(1st £1,000; 2nd £500; 3rd£300).

 For more details on how to become a Friend of the Foundation, or to send a donation, please Email for details.